mosbuma/up-botlibre/README.md

 #  4. start with node index.js from the root folder
 #  5. Happy AIML-ing

+# type ! to get an overview of the available commands

 # Todo
 # - full sync of  files with botlibre by implementing a !sync command
 # - download of botlibre scripts that are not available locally